MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-connect-tools.md

 Workspace contributors and above have write access to the dataset and are therefore equivalent to Analysis Services database admins.
 They can deploy new datasets from Visual Studio and execute TMSL scripts in SSMS.

-Operations that require Analysis Services server admin permissions (rather than database admin) such as server-level traces and user impersonation using the [EffectiveUserName](/analysis-services/instances/connection-string-properties-analysis-services?view=power-bi-premium-current&preserve-view=true#bkmk_auth) connection-string property are not supported in Premium workspaces at this time.
+Operations that require Analysis Services server admin permissions (rather than database admin) such as server-level traces and user impersonation using the [EffectiveUserName](/analysis-services/instances/connection-string-properties-analysis-services?view=power-bi-premium-current&preserve-view=true#bkmk_auth) connection-string property aren't supported in Premium workspaces at this time.

 Other users who have [Build permission](../connect-data/service-datasets-build-permissions.md) on a dataset are equivalent to Analysis Services database readers.
 They can connect to and browse datasets for data consumption and visualization.
-Row-level security (RLS) rules are honored and they cannot see internal dataset metadata.
+Row-level security (RLS) rules are honored and they can't see internal dataset metadata.

 ### Model roles